ThoBoul/Simple_Interpreter/README.md

 ## What is this?

-This is a command-line tool that can parse and evaluate arithmetic expressions with variables.
+This is a command-line tool that can parse and evaluate arithmetic expressions with variables and binary operators.
-It supports standard mathematical operations (addition, subtraction, multiplication, division, exponentiation), assignment to variables, and parentheses for grouping.
+It supports standard mathematical operations (addition `+`, subtraction `-`, multiplication `*`, division `/`, exponentiation `^`), assignment to variables, and parentheses for grouping.
+I have not yet implemented unary operators.

 ## What does this interpreter do?